quot3s/quot3s.github.io/quotes8.md

   </div>

 <div class="quote-card">
-    <div class="quote-text">Should recruiters who ghost you be given a death penalty like the good ol' days?</div>
+    <div class="quote-text">Should recruiters who ghost you—like the good ol' days—be given a death penalty?</div>
   </div>

 <div class="quote-card">